Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Related Work

-\PP{Non-Control Data Attacks.} Turing-complete DOP \cite{hu2016data} shows code execution can be achieved by chaining data gadgets without altering the control flow.
-However, it needs an arbitrary write primitive, which is not always available in real-world vulnerabilities.
-VIPER \cite{ye2023viper} identifies the syscall-guard variables in user space programs that determine to invoke security-related system calls.
+\PP{Non-Control Data Attacks.} DOP \cite{hu2016data} shows code execution can be achieved by only chaining data gadgets.
+However, it relies on arbitrary write primitives, which are not always available in the real world.
+AlphaEXP~\cite{AlphaEXP} identifies different sensitive-level objects but does not focus on privilege escalation.
+VIPER \cite{ye2023viper} identifies critical variables in user space programs that determine to invoke security-related system calls.
 However, existing works on kernel space data-only attacks merely concentrate on a limited set of known objects.
-Ret2page \cite{US22WANG2:online} corrupts the page table entry to launch attacks.
+Dirty page table \cite{DirtyPag12:online} corrupts the page table entry to launch attacks.
 DirtyCred \cite{lin2022dirtycred} offers a new exploit strategy to grant high-privilege credentials to normal users.
 DirtyCOW \cite{DirtyCOW66:online} exploits a race condition bug that exists in Copy-on-Write.
-DirtyPipe \cite{Arinerro42:online, CVECVE2059:online} leverages the use-before-initialization flag of a pipe to write to the page cache, bypassing permission checks.
+DirtyPipe \cite{Arinerro42:online} leverages the use-before-initialization flag of a pipe to write to the page cache, bypassing permission checks.
 Previous work \cite{chen2005non} shows that user identity, configuration, input, and decision-making data can be exploited for attacks.
 The variables controlling the Linux auditing framework, AppArmor, and NULL pointer dereference mitigation can be bypassed through data attacks \cite{xiao2015kernel}.
-Our work aims to discover more critical non-control data and expose unknown exploitable objects in the Linux kernel.
+Our work aims to discover more critical but unknown non-control data in the Linux kernel.